 The employment verification process can be complicated and time-consuming.
 However, it is a vital step in the pre-employment screening process as it ensures the candidate you are reviewing truly has the experience they listed on their resume.

 At iprospectcheck, we help you save time and money by completing this process for you with our fast, effective, and accurate employment verification services.
+Our employment verification background checks fully comply with the FCRA and all relevant state and federal laws.

 DISCLAIMER: The resources provided here are for educational purposes only and do not constitute legal advice.
 Consult your counsel if you have legal questions related to your specific practices and compliance with applicable laws.